 When I told my Honey about the soup episode it took him a few minutes to get over the shock of someone “watering” down his perfectly good soup.
 Once reason took over, he decided to start on a new batch of soup so mamma didn’t need to ration (ruin) the soup.
 But that was my mamma and my papà too.
 They didn’t waste — they economized.
 They weren’t hoarders — not by any means.
 Everything in our home was as neat as a pin.
 They just never took anything for granted and they used whatever they had until it had no more use left in it.

 Old-Fashioned Hearty Beef Barley Soup is your basic comfort food.
 This is the type of soup that is perfect on a cold winter day.
 It will make you feel all cozy warm from the inside out.
-Serve this soup with some hot bread and a side salad — you will have a completely satisfactory meal.
+Serve this soup with some hot bread and a side salad — you will have a completely satisfying meal.

 Tutti a tavola è pronto!